DogeTheBeast/College_notes/Lewis Dot Structure.md

 ### Radical Species

-Molecules with an odd numbe
+Molecules with an odd number of electrons will have an unpaired electron.
+These species are called radicals.
+Example,